 Southern California Edison’s (SCE) Charge Ready Program offers rebates for qualified EV charging equipment, and provides make-ready at the site for the equipment.
-See details on the website to enroll.
 Applications are accepted on a first-come, first-served basis until program funds are exhausted.

 Alameda Municipal Power (AMP) is offering rebates for electric vehicle charging stations for residents, businesses, and public agencies that are AMP customers.
 Businesses can apply for a rebate of up to $3,000 on Level 2 chargers for workplace or their customers.
-Buy and install the charger, save receipts, take photos, and then apply online.
 Receipt must be dated after October 16, 2017.
-See the website for more details.

 Pacific Gas & Electric’s (PG&E) EV Charge Network is a three-year program, starting January 2018, to install 7,500 electric vehicle chargers at multifamily housing and workplaces.
 PG&E covers the cost of make-ready and installation, which is typically 60-80% of the total project cost.
 Program participants have the option to own the chargers, partially paid for by PG&E, as well as choose the charging equipment from an approved vendor list, which includes ChargePoint.
 The program requires a minimum of 10 EV parking spaces per site.